"A true leader has the confidence to stand alone and the courage to make tough decisions."

 Lead by Example

-People follow what you do more than what you say.
-Live the values you expect from others.
-Hold yourself to high standards.
-Let your actions speak.
+People follow what we do more than what we say.
+Live the values we expect from others.
+Hold ourselves to high standards.
+Let our actions speak.
 Integrity is the root of leadership.

 Take Responsibility